bude-holiday/bude-holiday.github.io/pages/home.md

 [Café Limelight](https://www.thecastlebude.co.uk/cafe-limelight)…   lovely café in The Castle, also has outside tables.

-[The Plaice](https://www.theplaice.net/) and the [Mermaid](https://www.tripadvisor.co.uk/Restaurant_Review-g190804-d3454611-Reviews-The_Mermaid_Takeaway-Bude_Bude_Stratton_Cornwall_England.html) Fish and Chip Take Aways, you can take them to the benches above Summerleaze and enjoy the view.
+[The Plaice](https://www.theplaice.net/) and the [Mermaid](https://www.tripadvisor.co.uk/Restaurant_Review-g190804-d3454611-Reviews-The_Mermaid_Takeaway-Bude_Bude_Stratton_Cornwall_England.html) Fish and Chip Take-Aways, you can take them to the benches above Summerleaze and enjoy the view.

 **Crooklet’s Beach**